Greek Sheet Pan Chicken Dinner (Easy Cleanup)

 Essential Equipment Guide

-Mixing Bowls: Use various sizes for marinating chicken and tossing vegetables.
-Glass or stainless steel are preferred for easy cleaning and non-reactivity with acidic ingredients.
+Mixing Bowls: Various sizes of mixing bowls are important for marinating the chicken and tossing the vegetables.
+Glass or stainless steel bowls are recommended for easy cleaning and durability.

 Ingredients